AMSAT-NA/PacSatFSKBoard/NOTES.md

 separate pins.
 I guess you could also just use the pins on the PC104 connector, too.

-The PA input has a direct RF connection to ground.
-The spec sheet says it needs DC blocking.
-The other L network that works uses a 37pF capacitor and an 18nH inductor, but that doesn't perform nearly as well as the two inductors.
-So add a 1nF or so capacitor to block DC.
-Adding the capacitor on board 6 between L35 and the PA was almost impossible.
-For the other rework, break the line between L35 and C112 and put the capacitor there, that should be much easier

-The Iref input to the PA has the resistor and inductor swapped from what's in the datasheet, and there is also a .1uF capacitor from between the resistor and inductor to ground.
-It should probably match the datasheet.

 Add a line from the hardware watchdog to the RTC input so a reset can tell if the hardware watchdog fired.

-The control voltage for the QPC1022 RF switches has a maximum value of 2.75V, it's being driven with 3.3V, which is too much.
-ACTIVE_N can be driven with an open drain, which would temporarily solve the problem.
-On board 6, which I did initial bring up on, the RF switch is always on when enabled.
-I don't know if there is some issues there or if driving it to high messed it up.
-This needs to be eventually tested on another board.
-The RF switches have been removed from board 6.

 Use 1% resistors on the voltage dividers for the voltage measurement into the ADC.

-A line needs to be run from the LNA's bias resistor to LNA_VCC so the bias actually has bias.

 The RTC is not keeping time when the power is off unless it's always powered with Vbat.
 It appears the RTC is now switching to Vbat on a power fail.
 But when it comes up PFAIL and OSCF are not set.
 I've modified it to always run on Vbat and that seems to be ok, but this should probably be researched at some point.

-The 22nH inductors wouldn't range properly on the RX AX5043s, they ranged too low.
-So we need a smaller inductor.
-18nH and 15nH ordered, hopefully that works.
-UPDATE: They work, need to update the schematic.

 The LP-XDS110 debugger works fine with the board, document this, including how to order a cable.  https://www.adafruit.com/product/1675